Roberto Firmino: Personal life

 Firmino married Larissa Pereira in his hometown in June 2017.
 They have three daughters.
 In November 2022 the couple announced they were expecting a fourth child.
+In addition to his native Portuguese, Firmino also speaks English and German.
+Firmino is a Christian and was baptised in 2020 in the swimming pool of Liverpool teammate Alisson.
+His cousin Selton Sánchez is also a professional footballer at Bilbao Athletic.

-Firmino has been given the nickname "Bobby" by Liverpool fans and players – a shortening of his first name "Roberto".
+Firmino has been given the nickname "Bobby" by Liverpool supporters and players – a shortening of his first name "Roberto".

 In December 2016, Firmino was arrested for drunk driving.
 He was fined £20,000 and had his driving licence revoked for a year when sentenced at Liverpool Magistrates' Court in February 2017.

-In addition to his native Portuguese, Firmino also speaks English and German.

-Firmino is a Christian and was baptised in 2020 in the swimming pool of Liverpool teammate Alisson Becker.
+In June 2024, Firmino became pastor of an evangelical church he founded in Maceio, Brazil, which he founded three years ago alongside his wife Larissa Pereira and pastors Jairo Fernandes and Keila Medeiro.
+The dedication was held in his hometown of Maceio in the Manah Church.